 Digital Levels correspond to raw data recorded by an IR camera (accumulation of the photon flux on the camera sensor).
-As for temperatures, they are computed by the IR image acquisition software, by converting raw data (DL) into temperatures using a conversion law associated with the IR camera and several parameters.
-Among these parameters, there are camera parameters (wavelength range, camera gain…), acquisition parameters such as integration time but also a material parameter which is the emissivity.
-For most acquisition softwares, this emissivity is assumed to be constant on the temperature range, set at a value provided by the user.
-This assumption is often true, once the material does not undergo a high temperature gradient.
+As for temperatures, they are computed by the IR image acquisition software by converting raw data (DL) into temperatures using a conversion law associated with the IR camera and several parameters.

-The user can also provide to the software the emissivity uncertainty for images in Digital Levels and whatever the image type, the thermal noise of every camera parametrized by the following formula:
+The user can also provide the software with the emissivity uncertainty for images in Digital Levels, and whatever the image type, the thermal noise of every camera is parametrized by the following formula: